yahiakala/routing/docs/migrating/index.md

 ### `on_navigation` callback

 In hash routing the `on_navigation` method is called on the Template form when the hash changes.
-This was often used to update the active nav link in the sidebar.
+This is often used to update the active nav link in the sidebar.
 If you are using `Link` components in your sidebar, we recommend replacing these with `NavLink` components.
-The `NavLink` component will automatically update the `active` property when the hash changes, and you remove the need for `click` handlers.
+The `NavLink` component will automatically update the `active` property when the url changes, and removes the need for `click` handlers. `NavLink`s also improve user experience as they support `ctrl+click` to open in a new tab, and preserves the browser's native link preview behavior, allowing users to see the destination URL in their browser's status bar when hovering over the link.

 If you want to keep your existing `on_navigation` method, you can achieve this through the `router`'s event system.
 The `router` will emit a `navigation` event when the url changes.